 How Many Bass in a 1 Acre Pond?

-Bass are usually the apex predator in their natural habitat.
+A one acre pond can support 50 to 100 bass, unless you are using an automatic fish feeder for supplemental feeding.
+But also consider this: bass are usually the apex predator in their natural habitat.
 They will naturally feed on smaller fish such as minnows and perch.
 This is why you should always strive to have a balanced bass pond that is stocked with prey fish, and not just bass.
-A one acre pond can support 50 to 100 bass, unless you are using an automatic fish feeder for supplemental feeding.

 If you have any questions regarding fish feeders for bass pond management or on how to grow big bass in a small pond, feel free to contact us anytime!